reactjs/react.dev/src/content/reference/react/cloneElement.md

 </Sandpack>

-This approach is particularly useful if you want to reuse this logic between different components.
+This approach is particularly useful if you want to reuse this logic between different Components.